skmsajid/fixmyvillage/README.md

 * Secure login access
 * View and manage assigned complaints
-* Accept or decline assigned tasks
+* Accept or decline tasks
 * Update progress with status changes
 * Upload proof of completion
 * Mark tasks as completed